-For over a hundred years, boxes of cornflake-sized scraps of ancient paper have been tucked away at Oxford.
-Waiting to be decoded.
-And now you can help shed light on what they say.
+For over a hundred years, boxes of cornflake-sized scraps of ancient paper have been carefully tucked away at Oxford.

-The Oxyrhynchus papyri are a classical gold mine -- an accidental archive of literature that historians thought had been lost to the ages:
+The Oxyrhynchus papyri are a classical gold mine -- an accidental archive of writings that historians feared had been lost to the ages:

 The traditional classical world leaves us no actual books: the great Library of Alexandria, the twenty-eight public libraries of imperial Rome have disappeared without trace.
 We are left with copies of copies, chance survivals through the Empire and Middle Ages.
 We have ideas of what’s missing, but these losses seemed final. -- P.J.
 Parsons, "Waste Paper City"

-To speed the process along, researchers are looking for game volunteers to pitch in on some crowdsourced transcribing -- you don't need to know anything about the classics or read Greek (the language of most of the texts).
-All you need is an eye for detail, a little spare time, and maybe some swelling music to remind you how insane it is that some of these snippets could reshape history.
+To speed the process along, researchers have asked volunteers to pitch in with crowdsourced transcribing -- you don't need to know anything about the classics or read Greek (the language of most of the texts).
+All you need is an eye for detail, some spare time, and maybe some swelling music to remind you how insane it is that some of these snippets could reshape history.

-It's a staggering amount of work -- more than any one person could ever get through in a lifetime.
-And even with tons of volunteers, it's still going to take a long time.
+Even with tons of volunteers, it's still going to take a long time.
 But come on, how often do you get a shot at maybe, possibly... someday... helping to unlock a 2,000-year-old secret?